We are Safe Medford.

 This policy will help keep all Medford community members safer by fostering a greater trust between the police and community, and we hope will be a key piece of making Medford a welcoming community for generations to come.

-You can download two page summaries of the new policies in English, Spanish, and Portuguese at these links:
+You can download two page summaries of the new policies in English, Spanish, Portuguese, Kreyol, and French at these links:

 Beyond those two immediate goals, we envision Safe Medford as a long-term informational resource for Medford and for other communities.
 We hope that this website will be a small part of achieving that goal, and we look forward to talking with you in and around Medford!